notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

    * A possible exception might be if you are bundling multiple UDL for related languages all using the same theme.
 Example: `3dModeling_bundle_forChocoTheme_includes_STL_OBJ_3DS.udl.xml` would implement highlighting rules for the three 3D modeling formats of STL, OBJ, and 3DS, all for the same Choco theme.
 4. **recommendation**: if your UDL file only contains one language, the `display-name` attribute in the JSON file (described below) should have the same value as the `<UserLang name="...">` inside your definition file.
 This will keep the name in the **Language** menu the same as the name that was shown in the download tool (coming soon).
 5. **recommendation**: in your Pull Request, please provide a link to a public description of the language your UDL is based on (which will help to establish the general-interest nature of the UDL), as well as a link to an example file in that language (so that the UDL can be verified as functional).
-   * If you have an example file, you can upload it to the `UDL samples` folder of the repository.
+   * If you have an example file, you can upload it to the `UDL-samples` folder of the repository.
 Please have this file use the same name as your UDL definition file, but with the appropriate file extension, rather than `.xml`.
-Example: `UDLs\STL_udl.byPryrt.xml` would have a corresponding example file `UDL samples\STL_udl.byPryrt.stl`.
+Example: `UDLs\STL_udl.byPryrt.xml` would have a corresponding example file `UDL-samples\STL_udl.byPryrt.stl`.

 ## Edit `udl-list.json`

 When you make a submission, you should edit the [udl-list.json](https://github.com/notepad-plus-plus/userDefinedLanguages/udl-list.json) file, following these definitions:
 * The `id-name` attribute will match the name of the UDL file, without the `.xml`.
 * The `display-name` attribute will match the `<UserLang name="...">` from the submitted UDL file, if possible.
 * The `version` attribute can have a `v1.00`-style version or just a last-edited date like `2020-Jan-12`.